-Advisory committees shall have an advisory role.
+Unless otherwise laid down by law, the advisory committees have a purely advisory function.
 They shall be responsible for the examination of specific issues and the formulation of recommendations to the board of directors.

 The board of directors shall supervise the advisory committees.
 It shall determine the responsibilities, composition and operation of the advisory committees.